Home » Diamonds » Channel vs. Prong Setting: 10 Differences

 3. Prongs Snag

-One of the downsides of prong settings is they snag on hair and clothing.
+One downside of prong settings is they snag on hair and clothing.

 This prong setting has pointed ends.